Sector Development Archives - ISO-BEA

 2. Read the ISO Determining Indigenous Identity Guide

-3. Read the Sector Development Guidelines outlined on this page or download the PDF
+3. Read the Sector Development Guidelines outlined on this page

 4. Complete the Sector Development application checklist